freifunk-gluon/gluon/docs/package/gluon-nftables-source-filter.rst

-gluon-ebtables-source-filter
+gluon-nftables-source-filter
 ============================

-The *gluon-ebtables-source-filter* package adds an additional layer-2 filter ruleset to prevent unreasonable traffic entering the network via the nodes.
+The *gluon-nftables-source-filter* package adds an additional layer-2 filter ruleset to prevent unreasonable traffic entering the network via the nodes.
 Unreasonable means traffic entering the mesh via a node which source IP does not belong to the configured IP space.